 From Benefits of information literacy instruction (Getting started with Credo Research Skills module, p.
 1)

 "Information literacy is the ability to think critically and make balanced judgements about any information we find and use.
 It empowers us as citizens to develop informed views and to engage fully with society”

-Information Literacy is an essential element of critical thinking and problem solving.
+Information literacy is an essential element of critical thinking and problem solving.
 Students who are information literate are better able to come up with workable topics for their papers, research those topics independently, and write papers that conform to rigorous academic standards.
-We all know that digital familiarity and Information Literacy cannot be equated.
-In terms of Information literacy, confidence (“digital natives”) is not a reliable predictor of competence.
-Information Literacy is a process that is learned over time, and with practice.
+We all know that digital familiarity and information literacy cannot be equated.
+In terms of information literacy, confidence (“digital natives”) is not a reliable predictor of competence.
+Information literacy is a process that is learned over time, and with practice.

-More information about the modules: https://www.infobase.com/product/academia/credo-infolit-core/
+Find more information about the modules: https://www.infobase.com/product/academia/credo-infolit-core/

 We are here to assist you via F2F consults, Zoom, email and telephone.
 Contact your Liaison Librarian with your questions, teaching needs and if you would like this tool to be embedded in your Blackboard course.